-By Tessa Holland 16 December 2019 Codebots Basics
+By Tessa Holland and Declan Healey 27 July 2020 Codebots Basics

 What are Codebots behaviours and how do you use them?

 Behaviours are patterns of functionality which are often repeated in different products.
-Codebots takes advantage of these repetitions and uses them as a chance to save development effort by creating reusable behaviours which can be applied to any part of a product.
+Codebots takes advantage of these repetitions and uses them as a chance to save development effort.
+The Platform and bots have reusable behaviours which can be applied to any part of a product.
 This allows security updates and other improvements to be propagated at scale.

-Behaviours can be dragged onto entities or pages using both the Entity and UI Diagrams in the Build section of the Codebots platform.
+Behaviours can be added to an application using both the Entity and UI Diagrams in the Build section of the Codebots platform.

-Codebots behaviours come with a lot of functionality out-of-the-box, but can also be extended and customised by human developers using protected regions.
-Some behaviours, such as Forms and Workflows, may also need to be configured at run-time using the administrator section of your application.
+Codebots behaviours come with a lot of functionality out-of-the-box, but can also be extended and customised by human developers.
+Some behaviours, such as Forms and Workflows, may also need to be configured at run-time using the administration section of your application.